wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 In the dataset editor, set the data-policy to 'recommended' and fill all the required fields.

 Ensure the dataset is published and the WIS2 Notification Message announcing the new Discovery Metadata record is published.

-Open the wis2box-ui and verify that you now have two datasets, one for core and for recommended.

 Add the following stations to your "recommended" dataset to ensure the test data can be ingested and published: